WlodekM/meower-xp-client/README.md

 A silly little meower client made to work on old browsers.

 > [!NOTE]
-> This client was tested on firefox 40.0, i do not guarantee that it will work on earlier version and/or other browsers
+> This client was tested on firefox 40.0, i do not guarantee that it will work on earlier versions and/or other browsers

 ## Setting up